 Using the optional garnishes.
 Garnish or serve with sliced green onions and diced tomatoes.
 Additionally, you can serve them with mustard or a mustard dipping sauce.
 I like sweet honey mustard but, you can serve it with spicy mustard too.

 Not making this recipe right now?
 Pin it to make it later!

 - New here?
 Be sure to Subscribe.
-Grab our bonus printable recipe binder, cooking resources, and never miss a post with our newsletter!
+Grab our bonus printable recipe binder and cooking resources.
+Plus, never miss a post with our newsletter!